Last Updated on June 26, 2023

 Known for being the center of North Carolina’s coastal wine region, Duplin is an excellent destination to relax and take in the beautiful countryside.

-With agricultural roots, Duplin County is responsible for a lot of the food that North Carolinians consume.
+With agricultural roots, Duplin County NC is responsible for a lot of the food that North Carolinians consume.
 In addition to sweet potatoes, corn, and vegetables, the county also is a key player in meat production.

 The annual Poultry Jubilee recognizes and celebrates this importance.